 MindMe.ie finds out how much childcare actually cost’s in Ireland?
 Back to Top

 The cost of hiring childminders, nannies and Au Pairs can vary depending on what part of the country you live in.
 Through research and experience, Dublin and Cork (city and suburbs) are pretty much on the same par when it comes to childcare costs, with the midlands coming in as the least expensive region.
-Of course there are other factors that affect the rate that a childminder charges or how much a nanny is paid, such as: qualifications, experience, meals supplied and activities.
+Of course there are other factors that affect the rate that a childminder charges or how much a nanny is paid, such as: qualifications, experience, food supplied by the childminder etc, etc.

 ChildmindersBack to Top